Contributed by – Healthians team

 Depression & Cancer

 People undergoing treatment for cancer are prone to depression.
-Strong medications and chemotherapy are one of the reasons for it.
-Those fighting cancer, are either on strong medication or radiation therapy or both to burns their cancerous cells but this makes them psychologically weak.
+Strong medications and chemotherapy are some of the reasons for it.
+Those fighting cancer are either on strong medication or radiation therapy or both to burn their cancerous cells but this makes them psychologically weak.
 They easily get engulfed by depression.
 It is very essential for those who are suffering from cancer to think positive for better results.